rAPIdy-org/rAPIdy/docs/docs/en/docs/dependency_injection/index.md

    The `@get('/')` decorator registers the `handler` function to handle GET requests at `/`.

 3. **Injecting the dependency**
-   The argument `c: Depends[int]` indicates that `c` should be obtained from the DI container at call time.
+   The argument `c: FromDI[int]` indicates that `c` should be obtained from the DI container at call time.

 4. **Creating the application**
    A `Rapidy` instance is created with the `handler` and the `FooProvider`.